darvil82/lanat-docs/Lanat/topics/Command-templates.md

 ### The `beforeInit` method

-This method is called before the arguments are added to the command.
+This method is called before the arguments are added to the command instance.
 It receives a ``CommandBuildContext`` instance, which allows to access the argument builders.
-At the point of this method being called, the argument builders have already been created with the properties defined by the annotations, except for the `type()` property, which is not yet set.
+At the point of this method being called, the argument builders have already been created using the data from the properties defined with the annotations, except for the `type()` property, which is not set yet.

 This allows you to properly set the type of the argument by using the `ArgumentBuilder#type` method, which is exactly what we need for the example mentioned above.